 When Compassion and Encouragement Aren't enough

-The delusion of addiction can separate some people so far from reality, that they become completely unwilling or shut off against the idea of getting help.
-In such cases, interventionists are key because they can assist in suggesting more direct methods of action.
+The delusion of addiction can separate some individuals so far from reality, that they become unwilling or shut off against the idea of getting help.
+In cases like this, interventionists are crucial because they can assist in suggesting more direct methods of action.
 While no parent, spouse, child, or friend ever wants to put their loved one in a legal situation, this is sometimes a necessary move.
-When an individual becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
-Many families assume that they can not 'force' their loved one to get help, that the individual must hit their rock bottom before they ask for help.
-However, with the ever increasing death toll from street drugs today, with the increasing rates of sex trafficking, and with the crime rate increasing steadily, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
-A certified interventionist is adequetly trained to help 'raise' your loved one's bottom, so they are able to see another day, and hopefully, a sober life.
-While the Marchman Act is an aggressive course of action, it is been a vital tool in saving lives.
+When someone becomes unable to control their drug or alcohol use, to make rationals decisions, or if they have become a danger to others or even themselves, a Marchman Act is often necessary.
+Many families are under the impression that they can not 'force' their loved one to get help, that the person must hit their rock bottom before they ask for help.
+However, with the ever increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate increasing steadily, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
+A certified interventionist is properly trained to help 'raise' your loved one's bottom, so they are able to see another day, and hopefully, a sober life.
+While the Marchman Act is an aggressive action, it is been a prominent tool in saving lives.